DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Regarding Claim 9, Fogarty discloses the invention substantially as claimed but fails to teach the cover is configured to prevent or minimize an inflammatory response by a vessel wall.
+Regarding Claim 19, Chin discloses the invention substantially as claimed but fails to teach the cover extends up to the first end of the radially expandable frame.

-Molaei and Fogarty are concerned with the same field of endeavor as the claimed invention, namely stent grafts.
+Fogarty and Chin are concerned with the same field of endeavor as the claimed invention, namely stent grafts having larger diameter ends relative to a reduced diameter portion located between these ends.

 Conclusion